CounterpartyXCP/counterparty-core/README.md

 The test suite is invoked with `py.test` in the root directory of the repository.
 Dogecoind testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
-Do not include the following values ​​in dogepartyd.conf: bitcoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.
+Do not include the following values ​​in dogepartyd.conf: dogecoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.

 # Usage
 The command‐line syntax of dogepartyd is generally that of